Carnotfr/TSLA-financials/README.md

 # TSLA-financials
 This project aims to conduct a thorough financial analysis of Tesla, a leading electric vehicle manufacturer.
+The analysis starts by utilizing the Yfinance Library to import financial data and conducting basic price analysis.
+The primary focus is on examining the company's financial statements, including the balance sheet, income statements, and cashflow statements.

+By analyzing these financial statements, the project aims to provide insight into Tesla's profitability, liquidity, and solvency.
+Profitability analysis will help determine the company's ability to generate profits, whereas liquidity analysis will help assess the company's ability to meet its short-term financial obligations.
+Solvency analysis will aid in determining the company's ability to pay off its long-term debts.

+This analysis is essential for investors as it allows them to evaluate a company's financial health and identify potential risks.
+In addition, the project uses predictive modeling techniques to predict Tesla's future financial performance based on historical data.
+These techniques help identify trends and patterns in Tesla's financial data, allowing for informed decision-making by investors.